hasika03/HacktoberFest/README.md

 # HacktoberFest
-here are some dsa codes for hacktober fest
+here are some dsa codes for hacktober fest.
+The repository has codes on binary tree,stacks,linked list.